auberginekenobi/duit/README.md

 ## Features

 **DuMi is still under development;** as such, most features exist as plans.

-Implemented features are indicated with a checked box, planned features with an unchecked box.
+Implemented features are indicated with checked boxes, planned features with unchecked boxes.

 - [ ] Create, edit, and delete du's
 - [ ] Check off completed du's and mark du's as in progress